2026 Agenda

 Welcome Back from the Chair

-EHDS Panel: What Will a Single Market for Digital Health Look Like in the 2030s?
+What Will a Single Market for Digital Health Look Like in the 2030s?

 This panel examines how the European Health Data Space (EHDS) will reshape healthcare across Europe—connecting national systems, empowering patients, and enabling innovation.
 Discussion will focus on Member State implementation, EHDS governance and coordination, Ireland’s policy and readiness, cross-border data mobility, and secondary data use for research and innovation.
 From a business and innovation perspective, the panel will explore how EHDS can unlock new opportunities for health tech companies, startups, and research partnerships—creating scalable digital products, enabling access to high-quality data, and supporting the growth of a competitive European digital health ecosystem.
 It will also address the regulatory and technical alignment needed to deliver efficient, sustainable, and patient-centred care at scale.

-AI Panel: Lessons in AI for Healthcare: From Strategy to Reality
+Lessons in AI for Healthcare: From Strategy to Reality

-Skills & Workforce Panel: The Health Workforce in an AI World
+The Health Workforce in an AI World